influxdata/influxdb-java/README.md

 influxDB.query(query);
 influxDB.deleteDatabase(dbName);
 ```
+Note that the batching functionality creates an internal thread pool that needs to be shutdown explicitly as part of a gracefull application shut-down, or the application will not shut down properly.
+To do so simply call: ```influxDB.disableBatch()```

 ### Changes in 2.4
 influxdb-java now uses okhttp3 and retrofit2.
 As a result, you can now pass an ``OkHttpClient.Builder``